lachlan383/7-seg-matrix-renderer/README.md

 # 7-seg-matrix-renderer
-A prototype image renderer for a matrix of 7-segment displays
+A prototype image renderer for an arbitrary matrix of 7-segment displays